markentier/markentier.tech/site/content/posts/2018/03/from-cobalt-to-zola/index.md

 * find all files with extension `.html` in the `public` folder
 * apply command with `-x` option; \
   since I want to do multiple things I have to wrap it with `sh -c "…"`
-* `tidy` removes all superfluous whitespaces and empty lines, properly indents the tags, and cleans up the inline styles, which is quite handy for the code snippes, because gutenberg (and cobalt) do not use a global/external stylesheet for the syntax highlighting
+* `tidy` removes all superfluous whitespaces and empty lines, properly indents the tags, and cleans up the inline styles, which is quite handy for the code snippes, because zola (and cobalt) do not use a global/external stylesheet for the syntax highlighting

 If you want to learn more about all the possible flags and options, check out the [tidy reference][tidyref] for details and explanations.